moovweb/craigslist/README.md

 See detailed documentation for the MoovSDK at http://console.moovweb.com

+## TCS Training

+I remember some of you were running the project locally on port 8080.
+If you do that you need to go into your **config.json file** and replace line 50 where it says:

+"$.sfbay.craigslist.org => sfbay.craigslist.org",

+to

+"$.sfbay.craigslist.org:8080 => sfbay.craigslist.org",

 ## Domains
 Remember to put all domains you're going to hit in your etc/hosts or to run your server with the `-auto-hosts=true` option.